VRic-on-github/VRic-on-github/README.md

 - 👋 I’m @VRic-on-github

-I mostly write AppleScript these days; I may or may not move some of it here.
+I mostly write AppleScript these days; maybe I'll move some of it here.

 I forgot pretty much all of Lisp.